ea-dev3/buynotes/README.md

 - `http-proxy-middleware`: For proxying netlify-lambda function calls to avoid CORS issues as [per the Gatsby docs](https://www.gatsbyjs.org/docs/api-proxy/#advanced-proxying)
 - [`netlify-identity-widget`](netlify-identity-widget): For adding

+## Further Documentation in nested READMEs

+- please see the [src README](/src/README.md) for explanation on the layout
+- please see the [app README](/src/app/README.md) for explanation on the app

+## Other Resources

 Other useful resources/reference projects that may help you:

 - https://github.com/netlify/create-react-app-lambda